khaytsus/aprsobjects/README.md

 ### aprsobjects.pm

 You will need to update aprsobjects.pm with the settings and method you wish to use to define objects.
 If you want to use iCal you must set up an iCal calendar and set the public URL for it, or you can define the objects using the @objects array.
-To set up iCal see the second below specific to that topic.
+To set up iCal see the section below specific to that topic.

 #### Default options